 - IP Data Retention: Perhaps the greatest danger at present results from the European Court of Justice’s recent acceptance of indiscriminate IP data retention, which would allow authorities to retrace the private internet use of any citizen for months and make it possible to identify pseudonyms of people at risk.
 This could endanger whistleblowers and political activists.
 Criminals can easily circumvent this total surveillance by using anonymisation services, but ordinary users would be hit hard by a ban on accessing the Internet anonymously.

 - Targeted Data Retention: The idea of supposedly “targeted data retention” aims to indiscriminately collect communications and location data of persons staying e.g. in “above-average crime” areas and “affluent residential areas”.
 All “targets” taken together, this could affect millions of innocent people, such as tourists, public transport users or even drivers at toll booths.
 For example, there is likely to be an “above-average crime” rate in every imaginable city.
+We have created a map showing which areas would be affected by targeted data retention in Germany.
 The EU Commission plans to amass information on people in churches, schools, shopping centres and even at protest marches and place them under general suspicion.
 This would violate religious freedom and the secrecy of confessions as well as freedom of assembly.
 In targeted parliaments, Members of Parliament‘s communications would be indiscriminately recorded.
 In targeted courts, the attorney-client privilege would be violated.